EURO GOVT-Bunds hit new high as debt, growth worries persist

 By William James

-LONDON, Aug 18 German Bund futures hit a record high on Thursday, and looked set for further gains, as investors shunned risk over a weak economic outlook and concerns that policymakers were not doing enough to tackle the euro zone debt crisis.
+LONDON, Aug 18 Bund futures hit a record high on Thursday, and looked set to keep rising, as investors shunned risk over a weak economic outlook and persistent concerns that policymakers were not doing enough to tackle the euro zone's debt crisis.

-Bund futures FGBLc1 passed peaks last seen in August 2010 to hit an all-time high of 135.03, taking out key resistance levels and rising more than a full point on the day.
+Bund futures FGBLc1 passed peaks last seen in August 2010 to hit an all-time high of 134.99, rising more than a full point on the day.

 "It's really this view about slower growth for longer and the political difficulties within Europe...
 In the current environment any setback will be seen as a buying opportunity," said Commerzbank strategist Rainer Guntermann.